cgcarlosg/cgcarlosg/README.md

 <details>
   <summary><strong>More About Me</strong></summary>
   <br>
    I am <b>43 years old</b>.
-I'm finishing the microverse program.
-I have had an interest in coding since a couple of years ago, but never really focused on learning to code until now</p>
+I'm working in my first role as Web UI developer.
+I have had an interest in coding since a couple of years ago, but never really focused on learning to code until 2020.
+This 2021 I got the opportunity to show my skills. </p>

    **Hobbies**